Welcome back spa and hot tub enthusiasts! We have a shocking topic for discussion today, How to Shock a Spa or Hot Tub.

 Preparing to Shock a Spa or Hot Tub

-The second most important thing to remove your spa cover, spa blanket and spa users – before shocking the hot tub.
-Especially during the first 20 minutes, your spa surface needs to be aerated, to facilitate the exchange of electrons, and gassing off of byproducts formed during oxidation.
+The second most important thing is to >remove your spa cover, spa blanket and spa users before shocking the hot tub.
+Especially during the first 20 minutes, your spa surface needs to be aerated to facilitate the exchange of electrons and gassing off of byproducts formed during oxidation.

 Shocking a Spa or Hot Tub

 When shocking the spa for the above reasons only, pay attention to a few things.
 Specifically, be cautious when using spa shock, oxidizers can be dangerous when misused or mishandled.

 - Read the Label – different oxidizers have varying strengths.
 Be careful not to overdose or underdose your spa shock treatment.

 - Measure your spa shock – dosing is so important.
 If you are 1/2 of an ounce off, you can underdose or overdose your spa.

 - Add Carefully – high winds can blow spa shock right in your face.
 Gently pour it over the surface and wash away any spills right away.
 Keep out of the reach of children.